spesmilo/electrum-docs/faq.rst

 Amounts are in the current unit set in the client.
 The total is shown in the GUI.

-You can also import a CSV file in the 'Pay to' field, by clicking on the folder icon.
+You can also import a CSV file in the "Pay to" field, by clicking on the folder icon.